 How might the constraint and responsibility of an exhibition space allow for a further worrying of medium specificity, strategies of re-appropriation, and historical futures?

-Keeley Haftner is a current HATCH Resident at the Chicago Artists Coalition.
-Her work is currently on view alongside pieces by artists Daniel Hojnacki, and Chris Zain, in In Your Head, an exhibition curated by Meg T. Noe.
+Keeley Haftner is a 2016-2017 HATCH Resident at the Chicago Artists Coalition.
+Her work is on view from May 26 - June 15, 2017 alongside work by artists Daniel Hojnacki, and Chris Zain, in In Your Head, an exhibition curated by Meg T. Noe.

 You can jump to a transcript excerpt by clicking here.